 What does mechanical and natural ventilation mean for me and what do I need to do?

-This may make the ambient temperatures in teaching and communal spaces cooler than usual, and we encourage staff to consider this when deciding what to wear on campus.
+This continued measure may make the ambient temperatures in teaching and communal spaces cooler than usual so you may wish to bear this in mind when deciding what to wear on campus.

 Will staff be required to wear face coverings on campus?